Container shipping and containers in a port

 GEODIS is ready to help you deal with supply chain disruptions.
 Discover how we build risk management and resilience into your supply chain.

-Ten steps to dealing with the ILA port shutdown
+Ten steps to dealing with port shutdowns

 2. Prepare for significant congestion at U.S. West Coast ports.